Principles of the SouthPole-sium

 Lunch.
 Sandwiches, etc.

 Evening.
-Reception followed by the Banquet, concluding with a ceilidh.
-Probably some sort after-dinner talk, hopefully humorous.
+Reception followed by the Banquet, concluding with a ceilidh and/or other entertainment.
+Short after-dinner talk on Scurvy by Bob Burton.
 SUNDAY (3 May 2015)

 Continuation of Saturday's presentations and discussions.
 Book launch(es).
 At least one moderated discussion.

 Perhaps a short excursion of some sort near the end of the day.